 Find Time to Join the Family for Dinner

-In certain circles, you might have the luxury of inviting yourself over to have dinner in the homes of your students but I would encourage you to first invite the family into your home.
+In certain circles, you might have the luxury of inviting yourself over to have dinner in the homes of your students (Pro Tip: I would encourage you to first invite the family into your home).
 If a student’s family offers for you to share a meal in their home, by all means, try your best to accept!
-There is something about having a meal inside one of your homes that is so personal and allows for free flowing conversation, board games and maybe even a few laughs along the way!
+There is something special about having a meal in a home that is personal and allows for free flowing conversation, board games and maybe even a few laughs along the way!

-Summer can be a time of chaos for parents and an offer to have dinner at someone’s home can be both stressful and refreshing.
-This suggestion will not connect with every family but for some, the ability to have someone else do the dishes for the night without having to worry about a restaurant bill may be an answered prayer!
+This suggestion will not connect with every family; but for some, the ability to have someone else do the dishes for the night without having to worry about a restaurant bill may be an answered prayer!

 Pray For Them

-Remember that these are simply suggestions to get you thinking about building relationships with the parents in your ministry but there are no rules about connecting with parents!
-Do what works for you but always let parents know that you care about them and that you are praying for their family.
-I hope that your vision for ministry isn’t to minister exclusively to students but to care holistically about their lives and spiritual journey.
+Remember that these are simply suggestions to get you thinking about building relationships with the parents in your ministry.
+Do what works for you, but always let parents know that you care about them and that you are praying for their family.
+I hope that your vision for ministry isn’t to minister exclusively to students.
+Care holistically about their lives and spiritual journey.
 This should lead us to care about and connect with some of the most influential spiritual leaders in their lives, their parents.